earthai-tech/watex/docs/installation.rst

 Installing
 ==================

-:code:`watex` has been  tested on virtual machine Pop_OS Linux env  and run sucessfully.
-Please follow the different steps below to propertly install the software.
-The system requiers preferably
+:code:`watex` has been tested on the virtual machine Pop_OS Linux env and runs successfully.
+Please follow the different steps below to properly install the software.
+The system requires preferably

 .. code-block:: bash